michaelpatrickpurcell/head-trip/special_abilities.md

   - __Genius__: Add a mental risk/reward to physical or social checks.

-  - __Student__: Guarantee success on any check if the proposed actino is informed by a previous failure.
+  - __Student__: Guarantee success on any check if the proposed action is informed by a previous failure.